sapegin/washingcode-book/manuscript/book.md

 const kebabNames = names.map(name => _.kebabCase(name));
 ```

-This version is much easier to read because we know that the `.map()` method transforms an array by keeping the number of items.
-But it doesn’t contain a custom implementation of this and doesn’t mutate an output array.
-Also the scope of each the `kebabNames` variable is smaller.
+This version is much easier to read because we know that the `.map()` method transforms an array by keeping the same number of items.
+And unlike `.forEach()`, it doesn’t require a custom implementation nor mutate an output array.
+Also the scope of each `kebabNames` variable is smaller.

 ### Sometimes loops aren’t so bad